TheWinRaRs/Writeups/Redpwn CTF/Crypto/Alien Transmissions V2.md

 Then, we can significantly reduce the amount of possible chars we have for one key.
 We started with the 19-length key.
 Again, getting every 19th char starting at different starting points, we can get one char of the key XORed with lots of different other, PRINTABLE AND IN THE ALPHABET, values.

-Essentially, for each character of the key, we can create a list of possible numbers such that every number is char xor K for some PRINTABLE AND IN THE ALPHABET k.
+Essentially, for each character of the key, we can create a list of possible numbers such that every number is char xor K for some PRINTABLE AND IN THE ALPHABET K.

 From there, we can use the alphabet as a whitelist for possible chars in one position of the key.

-s impossible to xor a char and another char in the alphabet to get a certain number in the subset we create, then we know that char of the key can NOT be that.
+If it's impossible to xor a char and another char in the alphabet to get a certain number in the subset we create, then we know that char of the key can NOT be that.

 Using a search like so,
 ```python